ritza-co/SG/intro-to-sg/intro-to-sg.md

 * 🌐 Have a custom domain where you can add new subdomains, e.g. through NameCheap or similar.
 * ☁️ Have an account at a cloud provider, such as DigitalOcean or AWS.

-## 🔨 Setting Up the VPS and Installing Docker and SourceGraph
+## 🔨 Setting Up the VPS and Installing Docker and Sourcegraph

 First, we need to set up a VPS running Ubuntu 18.04.
-On this, we'll install Docker and pull the SourceGraph Docker image.
+On this, we'll install Docker and pull the Sourcegraph Docker image.

 ![Create Droplet](images/create-droplet.png)